IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 The [POST /token/generate](../endpoints/post-token-generate.md) endpoint does not check for opt-out records and returns the `success` status with valid advertising and user tokens in response to valid requests.

->IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s PII to UID2 tokens for targeted advertising because [POST /token/generate](../endpoints/post-token-generate.md) calls implicitly opt in users associated with the provided PII.
+>IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user's PII to UID2 tokens.
+[POST /token/generate](../endpoints/post-token-generate.md) calls automatically opt in users associated with the provided PII to UID2-based targeted advertising.

 To check for opt-out requests, use the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint.